What is Telehealth Counseling?

 - Issues with technology– “Can you hear me now?”
 “Can you see me?”
 “Can you repeat that?”
 “Your face is frozen.”
 “Let’s hang up and try again.”
 Potential phrases you or your counselor could say.

-Telehealth isn’t my first option, but I’m glad it’s an option at all.
-Through the use of technology, I have been able to remain connected with clients despite global pandemics, unexpected family situations, and times kids throw up in the car on the way to school.
+Telehealth isn’t our first option, but we’re glad it’s an option at all.
+Through the use of technology, we remained connected with clients despite global pandemics, unexpected family situations, and times kids throw up in the car on the way to school.
 It has helped to bring people together and has helped to provide hope and emotional support through technology, even when things seem bleak.
-Thank you Mr. Technology, I’m glad you’re here.
+Thank you Mr. Technology, we’re glad you’re here.